(Remote, Full Time, Anywhere)

 The software solution then is made.

-First, the functional design team (consisting of Product Designers assigned to the project) evaluates business requirements and makes sure all is clear and then proceeds to make a detailed functional design of the entire solution, which is carried out through our multi-step process beginning with a high level concept and ending up with highly detailed designs with fully defined functional logic and production ready wireframes.
+First, the functional design team (consisting of Product Designers assigned to the project) evaluates business requirements and makes sure all is clear and then proceeds to make a detailed functional design of the entire solution, which is carried out through our multi-step process beginning with a high level functional concept only upon which the detailed implementation decisions are made which ends up with detailed designs that are ready to pass to development team.
 The process also incorporates well-defined review points and involves both the business consulting team to verify business requirements match and the software engineering team to make sure that technically the most sensible and feasible solution is chosen.
 The process is designed to minimize the need for any refactoring or changes to produced designs and is supposed to catch errors or misunderstandings early on.
 On completion, the final product is reviewed and approved to go to the engineering team for build.

 Following that, our business consulting team will plan the business rollout of the solution, once the client approves the implementation.
 The functional design and engineering team will then be required to carry out the needed steps in the process (e.g. plan information transfer, etc.) such that a functional solution will be implemented.